Yeh Un Dinon Ki Baat Hai: Plot

-Set in 1990 in Ahmedabad, Naina Agarwal is a 16-year-old girl studying at Pragati Vidya Ka Mandir.
-Her mother died at birth and she is raised by uncle Anand and aunt Bela in a conservative joint family.
+Set in 1990 in Ahmedabad, Naina Agarwal is a 16-year-old girl.
+Her mother died when she was young and she grows up neglected in a conservative family.
 Naina's father, Rakesh Agarwal, has an orthodox mindset, supporting only his son Arjun's dreams, and neglecting Naina.
-Meanwhile, in Nainital, a 16-year-old Sameer Maheshwari gets suspended from his boarding school and returns to his maternal grandfather, Jaiprakash Maheshwari, in Ahmedabad.
-No one except Jaiprakash comes to know the reason of his suspension, that he was skating with his two friends but crashed with the Principal's car.
-Sameer took the complete blame and gets suspended.
-His mother, Vishakha, comes to Ahmedabad to get him back to Delhi or give money to the Nainital convent to let him join back but Jaiprakash refuses to let Sameer go, knowing that his grandson had been deprived for love for so long living in that hostel that he had grown severe anger issues.
-Sameer has a very bitter relationship with his mother because after his father's death, she married Vivek Somani and moved to Delhi.
-Sameer joins his cousin, Munna's school as his classmate, where Naina also studies.
+Meanwhile, Sameer Maheshwari studies at a boarding school in Nainital, but gets suspended and returns to his maternal grandfather, Jaiprakash Maheshwari, in Ahmedabad.
+His mother, Vishakha, comes to Ahmedabad to get him back to Delhi but Jaiprakash refuses to let Sameer go, believing Ahmedabad would help him.
+Sameer has a very bitter relationship with his mother due to her remarriage.
+Sameer joins Naina's school.